 In this mode, SPLAT! generates a multi-color map illustrating expected signal levels in areas surrounding the transmitter site.
-A legend at the bottom of the map correlates each color with a specific path loss range in decibels.
+A legend at the bottom of the map correlates each color with a specific path loss range in decibels or signal strength in decibels over one microvolt per meter (dBuV/m).